TheMintyMan/SnakeRoguelike/Documents/SnakeRogueLikeDoc/ToDo/To Do.md

-- [ ] Watch videos on GAS to learn
+- [x] Watch videos on GAS to learn
-- [ ] Fix buttons up
-- [ ] Set up my clicking interface.
-I might need a click on pressed and on released.

 ### DONE:
 - [x] Eat (WIP, need to add tail)